Quick Start Guide

 Next, in your command line navigate into the new site (cd cyberspace-place) and open the project directory in your code editor.
 We like VS Code but there are a ton of great editors and IDEs out there.

-Run php please make:user from the command line and follow along with the prompts (name, email, etc).
-Be sure to say yes when asked if the user should be a super user otherwise you'll just have to do it again.
+At any time you can run php please make:user from the command line and follow along with the prompts (name, email, etc).
+For the purpose of this walkthrough, be sure to say yes when asked if the user should be a super user otherwise you'll just have to do it again.
 And again.
 And again until you finally say yes.
 Never be afraid of committing to success.

 Statamic Make:User Command